Create a personal ID code

 The first time that you launch MarpxPrivacy, you should see this page:

 Notice the instructions in the upper part of the screen...Create a seven character personal ID code.
 Use any of digits 0-9 or letters A-Z a-z.
 Case matters: 'B' is not the same as 'b'.
 Example: 5rT9xLD is different from 5RT9XlD.
-You will need to input this code every time that you want to use the automatic key option when you enter the program.
+You will need to input this code every time that you want to use the keyless mode when you enter the program.
 For your ongoing security, do not give your personal ID code to anyone.